Ashad-Khira/auth-microservice/README.markdown

 5. Open a pull request.

 ## Postman Collection
-Here is the Postman Collection to test this projects API Endpoints.
-See the [Postman Collection](postman-collection) file for details.
+Here is the Postman Collection to test this project's API Endpoints.
+See the [Postman Collection](postman-collection.json) file for details.